JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model.md

 [`ModuleEntity`](%gh-ic%/platform/workspace/jps/src/com/intellij/platform/workspace/jps/entities/module.kt)
-entity from the storage that describes configuration of a [`Module`](%gh-ic%/platform/core-api/src/com/intellij/openapi/module/Module.java) was created for compatibility with the old API.
+entity from the storage that describes configuration of a [`Module`](%gh-ic%/platform/core-api/src/com/intellij/openapi/module/Module.java) was created for compatibility with the existing API.

 All project model elements have a correspondent entity to store the data in Workspace Model, for example: